Developing Independence Skills

-Ask to see the toilets with your child before they start school.
+If your child will soon be starting school soon, when you visit ask to see where the toilets are.
 Then you can see what they are like and talk about them at home.
 Find out if your child has to;

 There is more information about toileting *here*

-For children being able to dress them self is an important step towards independence.
+For children being able to dress themselves is an important step towards independence.
 It grows their confidence and self esteem.
-It helps them develop important gross motor skills (big movements; like standing on one leg) and fine motor skills (small movements; like buttoning and zipping).
+It helps them develop important gross motor skills - big movements; like standing on one leg, and fine motor skills - small movements; like buttoning and zipping.
 These are important for all sorts of activities and learning both at home and at school.

-Children want to try and do things for them self.
+Children will want to try and do things for themselves.
 You have probably watched your child work hard to learn new skills.
 They often do not want your help!!
-Children can be slow to begin with.
-It can take a lot of time to let them do things independently.
+Children can be slow at first.
+It can take more time to let them do things independently to begin with.

 You can help by;

-• Allowing time for them to do what they can.
+- Allowing time for them to do what they can themselves.
 This can mean getting up a bit earlier, or starting bedtime routines a bit sooner.

 Your child should be washing their hands with soap after using the toilet, playing outside, touching animals and before every meal.
 This stops the catching and spreading of the germs that cause illnesses.